Madam Sengupta

 Madam Sengupta is a 2025 Indian Bengali-language neo-noir action thriller film directed by Sayantan Ghosal.
-The film is released on 4 July 2025 under the banner of Nandy Movie Productions.
+The film was released on 4 July 2025 under the banner of Nandy Movie Productions.

 Plot

 The theme of the movie reflects Sukumar Ray's classic satirical works Abol Tabol.
-Anurekha, a distinguished cartoonist comes to Kolkata searching the secret behind her daughter Ananya’s murder.
-The film revolves with the hidden political rivalries, love and betrayals.
+Anurekha, a distinguished cartoonist comes to Kolkata searching the secret behind her daughter Ananya's murder.
+The film revolves with the hidden political rivalries, conspiracies, love and betrayals.